ska-telescope/developer.skatelescope.org/src/getting-started/onboarding.rst

 If you're joining as a Scrum Master, either the team's existing Scrum Master or the Release Train Engineer will help you.

-If you're an external contributor, then please look at the `SKA Code of Conduct <https://www.skatelescope.org/ska-organisation/ska-organisation-code-of-conduct-for-meetings/>`_ and the Contribution Guidelines for the GitLab project you intend to contribute to.
+If you're an external contributor, then please look at the `:ref:`SKA Code Of Conduct <code-of-conduct>`. and the Contribution Guidelines for the GitLab project you intend to contribute to.

 You may also wish to read through the relevant coding guidelines, testing policy, and some of the information on CI/CD.